ShamikRoy/Moral-Role-Prediction/README.md

 text : tweet text
 ```

 The _'dataset_description.txt'_ file contains more information about the data files.
 Note that, we cannot release the tweet texts because of Twitter Privacy Policy.
 The tweet text can be parsed using the tweet_ids provided in the json files.
-If you need those immediately or require any help in parsing feel free to send an e-mail to roy98@purdue.edu
+If you need those immediately or require any help in parsing feel free to send an e-mail to roy98@purdue.edu .

+## Code
+Coming Soon.
+Please send an e-mail to roy98@purdue.edu for emergency cases.

 ## Citation
 If you find the dataset and approach helpful in your work, please cite the paper.